Boeing, backers to fight for funding for 22 Boeing jets

-Boeing is also vying for orders of 24 to 60 F/A-18 Super Hornets in the Middle East, and is gearing up for a flight demonstration in Denmark's fighter competition, Mike Gibbons, the company's F/A-18 and EA-18G program manager, told reporters at a ceremony marking the delivery of the 100th EA-18G Growler.
+Boeing is also vying for future orders of 24 to 60 F/A-18 Super Hornets in the Middle East, said Mike Gibbons, program manager for the F/A-18 and EA-18G jets, which are based on a common airframe.

-The House Armed Services Committee on Monday proposed adding $450 million to the U.S. Navy's fiscal 2015 budget for five more Boeing Co (BA.N) EA-18G electronic attack planes, well short of the 22 jets on the Navy's list of "unfunded priorities."
+The company got bad news on Monday when the House Armed Services Committee proposed adding $450 million to the U.S. Navy's fiscal 2015 budget for just five more Boeing Co (BA.N) EA-18G electronic attack planes, well short of the 22 jets on the Navy's list of "unfunded priorities."

-Buck McKeon, chairman of the committee, said his proposed changes to the Pentagon's fiscal 2015 budget found savings across the Defense Department to fund many key programs, but "there simply was not enough to save every program."
+In a statement, the committee said it found savings across the Defense Department to fund many key programs, but "there simply was not enough to save every program."

-In a press release announcing the chairman's "mark," the committee said McKeon "recognizes the need for continued production of the EA-18G Growler but was only able to fund five additional aircraft."
+The panel said Buck McKeon "recognizes the need for continued production of the EA-18G Growler but was only able to fund five additional aircraft."

-Gibbons said the contract would include 11 F/A-18 Super Hornets funded in fiscal 2013, 21 EA-18G "Growlers" funded in fiscal 2014, 12 Growlers for Australia and three additional EA-18G planes included in a legal settlement with the U.S. government.
+Gibbons said the deal would include 11 F/A-18 Super Hornets funded in fiscal 2013, 21 EA-18G "Growlers" funded in fiscal 2014, 12 Growlers for Australia and three EA-18G planes included in a legal settlement with the U.S. government.

 (Reporting by Andrea Shalal; Editing by Bernard Orr)